One-sided limit

-does not exist, the two one-sided limits nonetheless exist.
-Consequently, the limit as $x$ approaches $a$ is sometimes called a "two-sided limit".
+In some cases in which the two-sided limit does not exist, the two individual one-sided limits nonetheless exist and they are then necessarily unequal.

-It is possible for exactly one of the two one-sided limits to exist (while the other does not exist).
+It is possible for only one of the two one-sided limits to exist.
 It is also possible for neither of the two one-sided limits to exist.

 Formal definition

 Definition

 If $I$ represents some interval that is contained in the domain of a function $f$ and if $a$ is a point in $I$, then the right-sided limit as $x$ approaches $a$ can be rigorously defined as the value $R$ that satisfies: